whataboutyou-ai/eunomia/docs/api/sdks/typescript.md

 Creates a new `EunomiaClient` instance with the following options:

-- `serverHost`: The base URL of the Eunomia server, defaults to "http://localhost:8000"
+- `endpoint`: The base URL endpoint of the Eunomia server, defaults to "http://localhost:8000"
 - `apiKey`: The API key for authentication, defaults to the env variable `WAY_API_KEY`

 #### check